We had the good fortune of connecting with Dr. Sarah E. Carlson and we’ve shared our conversation below.

 Alright, so for those in our community who might not be familiar with your business, can you tell us more?

-Here are some of our favorites: in Oak Cliff: Whitehall Exchange, Eno’s Pizza Tavern, and The Kessler Theatre (which will start outdoor concerts soon); in North Dallas: Alamo Drafthouse, Masami Japanese Sushi & Cuisine, and Josey Record Store; in Plano: Whistlebritches, Arbor Hills, Nature Preserve, and Pie Tap; and in East Dallas: The Dallas Arboretum, Good Records, and Hypnotic Donuts.
+The wonderful things about North Texas, is there are so many wonderful neighborhoods to visit!
+We love restaurants, music, and being outside.
+Here are a few of our favorites: Oak Cliff: Whitehall Exchange Eno’s Pizza Tavern The Kessler Theatre (which will start outdoor concerts soon) North Dallas: Alamo Drafthouse Masami Japanese Sushi & Cuisine Josey Record Store Plano: Whistlebritches Arbor Hills Nature Preserve Pie Tap East Dallas: The Dallas Arboretum Good Records Hypnotic Donuts

 Shoutout is all about shouting out others who you feel deserve additional recognition and exposure.
 Who would you like to shoutout?